 If you are not sure whether I would be a suitable therapist for you, you can request a free half-hour telephone conversation to help you decide before you schedule your first session in-person.

-If you prefer to receive a monthly invoice, I am willing to bill you after you have established a history of paying bills on time.
+If you prefer to receive a monthly invoice, I am willing to bill you only after you have established a history of paying bills on time.

 ~ Insurance Coverage: To use insurance benefits, I will need to check your coverage before your first appointment.
 If I am not an in-network provider, you may have benefits that cover out-of-network providers.